qasim/Airstream/README.md

 var password: String?
 ```

 The AirPlay server's receiver password.
-You can set this to prompt any Apple devices that wish to connect to your Airstream with a password challenge.
+You can set this to prompt any Apple devices that wish to connect to your AirPlay server with a password challenge.

 -